hmrc/assets-frontend/assets/patterns/page-not-found/README.md

 ### User or unknown error

 Use this version when you know the page not found is because of a user error or you do not know what caused it.
-This could be a link or button outside the service or the web address was typed or pasted incorrectly.
+This could be a link or button outside the service or the user typed or pasted the web address incorrectly.

 {{ example("page-not-found-user.html", scaled=false, cy=true, html=false) }}

-### The page exists but cannot be shown
+### The page exists but is no longer available

-Use this version if the page is part of a longer journey like a confirmation page.
+Use this version if the page exists but cannot be display.
+This could be a page in the middle of a journey or a confirmation page.
 Give a link to a sensible place in the service.

 {{ example("page-not-found-link.html", scaled=false, cy=false, html=false) }}